jbuehl/ha/README.REST.md

 The message contains a service REST resource and optionally a resources REST resource and states REST resource.
 If the message only contains a service REST resource, the message serves to notify clients that the server is still active and there haven't been any resource or state changes since the last message.
-The timestamp will be the same as the previous message and the sequence number will be incremented by 1.
+The timestamps will be the same as the previous message and the sequence number will be incremented by 1.

 A client will create local resources that serve as proxies for the resources on a server.
 The states of the resources